Tibial Stress Fracture

 • Calf, ankle and hip mobility exercises.

-• Balance and control exercises for the lower limb.
+• Balance and lower-limb control exercises.

-• Foot posture retraining and, where appropriate, taping or temporary supports.
+• Foot posture retraining where helpful.

 Phase 3: Graduated Return to Running and Sport